 Amending education programs to incorporate FLOSS tools into curricula provides an opportunity to open the black boxes of professional practice itself.
 This change may decode how different tools create different assumptions between practitioners and their objects of study.
 This approach recognises cognitive impasse by uncovering the constructed character of software relationships.

-5.4.3 Constructing Large Industry Networks
+5.4.3 Constructing Large Industry FLOSS Networks